 On the corner of 2nd Avenue and E 9th Street, you will find Veselka, a busy Ukrainian restaurant that serves great food.
 Their menu combines authentic Ukrainian dishes, such as pierogi, with American classics like turkey.

 Tompkins Square Park is also worth mentioning, as it’s a great place to walk through and see the daily lives of local New Yorkers.
 It is a good spot to have a coffee.

 Alphabet City, formerly known as ‘Little Germany’, might sound familiar but is actually just a residential area.
 The special thing about this neighbourhood is its street names.
 While you usually find numbered avenues in New York, letters are used here instead.
 Avenues A, B, C and D make up Alphabet City.

 East Village is a great place to go shopping in New York.
 You’ll discover many original little specialty shops, as opposed to larger chain stores.
 Toy Tokyo, for example: a shop packed with Asian toys where you’ll really get a taste of Japan.
 If the sun starts shining unexpectedly?
 Head to Fabulous Fanny’s!
 This mini-shop sells sunglasses in nearly every imaginable shape and size.
 Whether you’re more of a Brigitte Bardot or a Kanye West, this is the place to find the right pair of sunnies.
 In case it doesn’t work out: the helpful staff will happily customise any of the frames for you.

 Food and Drink in East Village

-East Village Food Tour
+East Village tours

-Hotels East Village
+Hotels in the East Village